GLP-1 Agonists Guide

 What are GLP-1 agonists and how do they work?

 GLP-1 (glucagon-like peptide-1) agonists mimic a gut hormone that regulates appetite and blood sugar.
-They slow gastric emptying, reduce hunger signals to the brain, and improve insulin sensitivity.
-This leads to reduced calorie intake and weight loss of 15-25% of body weight in clinical trials.
+They slow the stomach so food takes longer to clear (gastric emptying), which extends fullness between meals.
+They reduce appetite signals in the brain, so the drive to eat drops.
+And they improve how your cells respond to blood sugar (insulin sensitivity).
+The combined effect is lower calorie intake, which drives weight loss of 15-25% of body weight in clinical trials.

 What is the difference between semaglutide, tirzepatide, and retatrutide?

 Semaglutide (Ozempic/Wegovy) is a pure GLP-1 agonist — it suppresses appetite but cannot directly signal fat cells (GLP-1 receptors aren't expressed in adipose tissue), producing ~15% weight loss and a 60:40 fat-to-lean ratio.
-Its key advantage is the strongest cardiovascular outcome data (SELECT trial).
+Its key advantages sit in second-organ endpoints — SELECT showed a 20% cardiovascular event reduction in obesity with established heart disease, and ESSENCE showed 62.9% MASH resolution vs 34.1% on placebo in biopsy-confirmed liver disease.
 Tirzepatide (Mounjaro/Zepbound) adds GIP receptor agonism, which directly engages fat cells via thermogenesis — producing 20-22% weight loss and a better 75:25 fat-to-lean ratio in non-diabetic obesity.
-Retatrutide is a triple agonist with redesigned receptor potencies (2× GIP, 0.5× GLP-1, 0.2× glucagon) — the glucagon component directly mobilizes liver fat (86% reduction), and the stronger GIP was engineered to push through the impaired GIP signaling seen in type 2 diabetes.
-Phase 3 trials are ongoing.
+Retatrutide is a triple agonist with redesigned receptor potencies (8.9× GIP, 0.4× GLP-1, 0.3× glucagon) — the glucagon component directly mobilizes liver fat (84% reduction in Phase 2), and the stronger GIP was engineered to push through impaired GIP signaling in type 2 diabetes.
+Phase 3 TRIUMPH-4 (Lilly topline Dec 11, 2025) delivered up to 71.2 lb average weight loss — 28.7% at 12 mg over 68 weeks; FDA approval anticipated 2027.

 Which GLP-1 medication causes the most weight loss?